timmcginley/41936/Tools/LCAInTheBuiltEnvironment/2_CurrentDanishLegislation.md

 The BR18 generic data basis also describes a set of default values for technical installations within the building, which can be used as an alternative to save time, instead of calculating the carbon footprint of the specific materials and products used in the installation.
 The default values can be found in [BR18 Appendix 2, table 7 – Generic data basis](https://www.bygningsreglementet.dk/Bilag/B2/Bilag_2/Tabel_7#787e83a6-b7d9-4a83-a4be-37574156daef).
 The default values state a climate impact per m² of heated floor area plus heated basement area.

-The service life of products and materials are stated in BUILD REPORT 2021:32, which can be found [here](https://vbn.aau.dk/da/publications/build-levetidstabel-version-2021) (only available in Danish).
+The service life of products and materials are stated in [BUILD REPORT 2021:32](https://vbn.aau.dk/da/publications/build-levetidstabel-version-2021).
 If the service life of a product or materials is shorter than the consideration period of 50 years, it is assumed to be replaced within the consideration period and, therefore, the climate impact of the replacement must also be included in the BR18 LCA as part of module B4.
 Module B4 is effectively the sum of climate impact of modules A1-3, C3, and C4 from the replacement product.
 Figure 2.1 shows an example of how module B4 is calculated for a product with a service life of 20 years.

 ![image](https://github.com/user-attachments/assets/6b3f89c9-ee55-4f13-ba3e-0095c2f6b3fe)
 *Figure 2.1: Illustration showing how climate impact from module B4 is calculated for a product with a service life of 20 years*